 Time: 2 PM to 7 PM

-The Starlighting ceremony will begin promptly at 5:00 pm and the lighting of the Star will be at approximately 5:30 pm.
-Be sure to checkout the new event information on the walking guide, changes from previous years are in effect.
+The Starlighting ceremony will begin promptly at 5:00 pm and the lighting of the Star will be at approximately 5:30 pm, it may be earlier.

 Non Profit , Dance and Singing Groups are invited to participate in this well-respected community event to spread the word about their organization/program.
 If you meet all of the terms/conditions criteria you may submit your information to be considered for our upcoming event.
 Every great event of course needs great food!
 If you have a fabulous food truck and would like to feed our hungry crowd, please apply below!